AmySikora/movie_api/README.md

-# Movie API
+# myFlix API

-Welcome to the **Movie API**!
-This API allows users to manage movie data, register and authenticate users, and perform various actions related to user accounts and favorite movies.
-Below, you'll find a comprehensive guide to using the API.
+## Overview
+The **myFlix API** is the backend component of the **myFlix** web application, designed for movie enthusiasts.
+This RESTful API provides access to a database of movies, directors, and genres, allowing users to manage their personal profiles and favorite movie lists.

 ---

-## Features
+## 🌟 Features
-- User registration and authentication with JWT.
-- CRUD operations for user accounts.
+### Movies
-- Manage user favorite movies.
+- Retrieve a list of ALL movies.
-- Retrieve details about movies, including genres and directors.
+- Get detailed information about a single movie, including description, genre, director, image URL, and featured status.
+- Get genre details by name (e.g., "Thriller").
+- Get director details, including bio, birth year, and death year.

+### Users
-- Built with Express.js and MongoDB.
+- Register new users with a username, password, email, and date of birth.
+- Update user information (username, password, email, and date of birth).
+- Add movies to a user’s favorite list.
+- Remove movies from a user’s favorite list.
+- Deregister (delete) a user account.

 ---

+## 📖 User Stories
+- **As a user**, I want to receive information about movies, directors, and genres so I can learn more about movies I’ve watched or am interested in.
+- **As a user**, I want to create a profile to save data about my favorite movies.

+---

+## 🛠️ Technical Details
+- **Architecture**: RESTful API
+- **Frameworks**: Node.js, Express.js
+- **Database**: MongoDB with Mongoose modeling
+- **Middleware**: Includes `body-parser`, `morgan`, `cors`, and others
+- **Data Format**: JSON
+- **Authentication**: Secure endpoints with Passport.js and JWT (JSON Web Tokens)
+- **Validation**: User input validation with `express-validator`
+- **Error Handling**: Comprehensive error responses for robust API usage
+- **Testing**: Tested with Postman
+- **Deployment**: Hosted on Heroku, source code on GitHub

+---

-## Installation
+## 🚀 Installation

 ### Prerequisites
-- Node.js (v16 or higher recommended)
-- npm (Node Package Manager)
+- Node.js and npm installed
-- MongoDB database (e.g., MongoDB Atlas)
+- MongoDB database setup (e.g., MongoDB Atlas)

 ### Steps
 1. Clone the repository: